Skip to main content

 The Frustration That Led to Revolution

 Convolutional networks helped with some tasks, but they had their own constraints.
-Local receptive fields meant missing long-range dependencies, and the hierarchical processing couldn't capture the kind of flexible attention patterns that human language understanding requires.
+Local receptive fields meant missing long-range dependencies, and the hierarchical processing couldn't capture the kind of flexible attention patterns that language requires.
+I experimented with a 9-layer CNN for translation in 2017, achieving 19.4 BLEU, faster to train than RNNs (6 hours/epoch) but unable to capture dependencies beyond the receptive field of ~15 tokens.

-The Transformer's promise was immediate and profound: handle sequences without scanning them one element at a time, enabling massive parallelization while capturing long-range dependencies.
+The Transformer's promise was immediate: handle sequences without scanning them one element at a time, enabling massive parallelization while capturing long-range dependencies.
+My first Transformer took 3.5 hours per epoch (vs. LSTM's 14 hours), 4x faster, and maintained 28.1 BLEU even on 80-token sequences (vs. LSTM's 16.7).
 It was like discovering you could see an entire landscape at once instead of peering through a narrow window.

 Self-Attention: The Heart of Innovation

 Implementing self-attention for the first time was a revelation.
 Instead of processing words in sequence, the model could consider every word's relationship to every other word simultaneously.
-This wasn't just faster—it was a fundamentally different way of understanding language.
+This wasn't just faster.
+It was a fundamentally different way of representing language.

 The mechanism itself is elegant in its simplicity: